iitis/QuantumWalk.jl/docs/src/quantum_walk.md

 The `QWEvolution` requires an implementation of `evolve`, `measure` and `check_qwdynamics`.
 Instead of implementing purely quantum walk, we will implement simple random walk, which still fits our considerations.

-Note that we creates an additional `AbstractStochastic` supertype, in case someone would prefer to make different stochastic evolution (for example change the stochastic matrix).
+Note we create an additional `AbstractStochastic` supertype, in case someone would prefer to make different stochastic evolution (for example change the stochastic matrix).
 Note we skipped some assertion checking for readability.
 Furthermore note we have defined two versions of `measure`: in most cases measuring only part of `vertices` are faster